By Dom & Tom

 Zoom, again, designed for the cloud rather than back-hacking a desktop app.
 Its interface is simple and easy to learn, and, significantly, they have been intentional about making sure they can handle their increasing server loads.

 We think Zoom also benefits from straddling consumer and enterprise spaces.
 It has a lot of value for individuals on its free account, but it can also serve whole companies with its premium features.
-That means people using it for business will be less inclined to adopting a new platform for their personal video chatting, and consequently more individuals get introduced to Zoom’s platform.
+That means people using it for business will be less inclined to adopt a new platform for their personal video chatting, and consequently more individuals get introduced to Zoom’s platform.

 8. How We Watch Movies